 The Center for Applied Malaria Research and Evaluation was started in 2013 and is housed within the Department of Tropical Medicine at the Tulane School of Public Health and Tropical Medicine in New Orleans Louisiana.
 Members of Center have established a growing reputation for high quality applied malaria research and program evaluation.
-Their interdisciplinary research in this area has resulted in over 70 peer-reviewed publications over the past 7 years, with their findings influencing both national program and global malaria policy.
+Their interdisciplinary research in this area has resulted in over 150 peer-reviewed publications, with their findings influencing both national program and global malaria policy.
 The group’s research has been presented at numerous international malaria meetings, including the annual meeting of the American Society of Tropical Medicine and Hygiene and the biannual Multilateral Initiative on Malaria Pan African Conference.